plainblack/Lacuna-Server-Open/README.txt

 The files contained herein are represent the code that drives the server for the game called "The Lacuna Expanse".

-This code is distributed under the terms set forth in license.txt.
+This code is distributed under the terms set forth in info/license.txt.

 For more information about The Lacuna Expanse visit http://www.lacunaexpanse.com/